Saravanan64/Restaurant-Finder/README.md

     • It will Find nearby restaurants within 10KMs radius  (Only 10 res restaurants )
     • It will List all the restaurants on Red Marker
     • An Information popup available for each restaurants click
-    • A popup will contain, Name, Photo, Address.
+    • The popup will contain the following information about restaurant ◦ Name
+        ◦ Address
+        ◦ Photo (if available)
+        ◦ Restaurant Status (Opened or Closed)

 Screenshots